italia/developers.italia.it/en/legal-notice.md

 * Everyone is asked to express their opinion with fairness, measure and respect.
 * In social media, everyone is responsible for the content they post and for opinions it expresses.
-In any case, insults, vulgarity, offenses will not be tolerated, threats and, in general, discriminatory, violent or defamatory attitudes.
+In any case, insults, vulgarity, offenses, abuse, threats and, in general, discriminatory, violent or defamatory attitudes will not be tolerated.
 * The published contents must always respect the privacy of people.
   References to facts or details without public relevance should be avoided e that harm the personal sphere of third parties.